istio/istio.io/content/docs/setup/kubernetes/quick-start.md

 ## Installation steps

-1. Install Istio's core components.
-Choose one of the three _**mutually exclusive**_ options below fo quick install.
+Install Istio's core components.
+Choose one of the four _**mutually exclusive**_ options below fo quick installation.
 However, we recommend you to install with the [Helm Chart](/docs/setup/kubernetes/helm-install/) for production installations of Istio to leverage all the options to configure and customize Istio to your needs.

     a)  Quick install Istio using without enabling [mutual TLS authentication](/docs/concepts/security/mutual-tls/) between sidecars.
     Choose this option for clusters with existing applications, applications where services with an